 I’m one of those ‘Bridge and Tunnelers’ you write about.

 But San Francisco doesn’t open up her Golden Gates for me.
-Oh, yeah, we all come over the Bridge to the bright lights and zero parking.
+Oh, yeah, we all come over the Bridge to the bright lights, hot restaurants, great shopping and zero parking.

 Last week, I got two parking tickets in San Francisco.

 The funny thing, one was imaginary.
 Get this: I pulled over to the side, engine running, looking for address of a first date with a hot Match.com connection.
 A meter maid came along and advised me to move on.
 I moved instantly.
 Three weeks later, I received a $55.00 parking ticket in the mail for that day and time.
 Really?

 I know San Francisco has really big bills, who doesn’t?
 Word on the street is that San Francisco makes $90 million a year on parking tickets.

 That night, I had a hot date for dinner in the Marina District.
 Like you write about the Marina, I fed the parking meter handfuls of quarters.
 For a two hour parking experience, set my timer, was back in the car one hour and 59 minutes only to find a parking ticket on my windshield.
 My date was mad, I was really ticked off.
 Ruined the evening.

 San Francisco doesn’t want me to visit– doesn’t want my dining dollars, doesn’t want me to shop on Union Square, doesn’t want me the Marina District at my favorite bars and restaurants.